 The coronavirus pandemic has dramatically disrupted most aspects of our lives, and civil litigation is no exception.
 One of the most considerable changes has been the move to virtual depositions.
 Attorneys have had to quickly adjust their techniques and embrace unfamiliar technology, while still taking effective depositions.
 Below are some pointers to keep in mind.

-Be Proficient with Technology
+Be Proficient With The Technology

 Taking a remote deposition is fairly straightforward but does require a minimal level of technological competence.
 Fortunately, the learning curve may be easily overcome with some practice.
 If you are not familiar with the specific platform your court reporting service uses, make sure to test the technology beforehand.
-The most common audio-video platforms are Zoom, Cisco Webex, GoToMeeting, Teams, and Skype.
+The most common audio-video platforms are Zoom, Cisco Webex, GoToMeeting, Teams and Skype.
 Many vendors will do a walkthrough before the deposition.
 However, during the deposition, remember that the court reporter is not your IT person.

 Test your internet connection, microphone and camera.
-Consider connecting to the audio feed by telephone rather than computer audio for clearer sound and to avoid disturbances caused by Internet bandwidth issues.
+Consider connecting to the audio feed by telephone rather than computer audio for clearer sound and to avoid disturbances caused by internet bandwidth issues.